Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Experiments

 \section{Experiments}

 We evaluate the effectiveness of our proposed method using real-world crowdsourcing datasets.
 We focus on labeling tasks where human judgment remains as the gold standard, given that current LLMs still fall short of perfect performance.
 We first empirically examine the conditions under which the key assumptions underlying our method are likely to hold, as well as when they may fail.
 Next, we simulate a mixed, noisy crowd of labelers and assess whether our method can detect unreliable labelers better than several well-established baselines.
+The datasets and code of our experiments are available at \href{https://github.com/yichiz97/LLM_contamination}{\texttt{https://github.com/yichiz97/LLM\_contamination}}.